Frequent General Questions Regarding Dental Procedure Codes

 When it comes to the Code on Dental Procedures and Nomenclature, better known as the CDT Code, most dentists have similar questions about this ADA intellectual property.
 The questions (and answers) below, compiled by the ADA Practice Institute, are often asked by ADA members who seek a general understanding of the CDT Code, and who are interested in how their own unique questions can be addressed.

 ADA has also developed a comprehensive reference library with coding educational material for dentists.
 Here you will find videos, webinars and PDF guides that provide an in-depth look, as well as focused questions and answers, on specific services that are documented and reported with their own unique CDT Codes.
-These items are found on the ADA’s Coding Education web pages and available for purchase through the ADA Store.
+These items are found on the ADA’s Coding Education web pages.

 1. Why is the CDT Code updated annually?